oakes/play-cljc-examples/ui-gallery/README.md

 To develop in a browser with live code reloading:

 ```
-clj -A:dev:linux

-clj -A:dev:macos

-clj -A:dev:windows
+clj -A:dev
 ```

 To build a release version for the web:

 ```
-clj -A:prod:linux

-clj -A:prod:macos

-clj -A:prod:windows
+clj -A:prod:play-cljc
 ```

-To develop the native version on each OS:
+To develop the native version:

 ```
-clj -A:dev:linux native
+clj -A:dev native

+# NOTE: On Mac OS, you need to add the macos alias:

 clj -A:dev:macos native

-clj -A:dev:windows native
 ```